Investors in People

 - A frame work for planning future strategy and action

 - A structured way to improve the effectiveness of training and development activities

-Informantion on the scheme can be sought from the Department of Economic Development.
+Informantion on the scheme can be sought from the Department for Enterprise.

 St George's Court